TheOdinProject/curriculum/web_development_basics/web_development_basics.md

 * What happens when you click "search" on google.com?

 ##### Assignment:
-For a basic and painless Internet overview, check out [Don't Fear The Internet's Simple Primer (video)](http://www.dontfeartheinternet.com/the-basics/not-tubes).
+* For a basic and painless Internet overview, check out [Don't Fear The Internet's Simple Primer (video)](http://www.dontfeartheinternet.com/the-basics/not-tubes).

-Check out [How Does the Internet Work? (video)](http://www.youtube.com/watch?v=oj7A2YDgIWE) for a basic explanation of how packets work.
+* Check out [How Does the Internet Work? (video)](http://www.youtube.com/watch?v=oj7A2YDgIWE) for a basic explanation of how packets work.

-Harvard's David Malan explains internet basics starting at 52:15 in [this lecture](http://cs50.tv/2012/fall/lectures/7/week7m-720p.mp4) from his popular Intro to Computer Programming course.
+* Harvard's David Malan explains internet basics starting at 52:15 in [this lecture](http://cs50.tv/2012/fall/lectures/7/week7m-720p.mp4) from his popular Intro to Computer Programming course.
 Note the "developer tools" section of the browser that he talks about around minute 58... you'll use that a lot.
 We'll get heavily into HTML later in the curriculum.

-He dives further into HTTP in a [short 3-minute video (video)](http://cs50.tv/2012/fall/shorts/http/http-720p.mp4).
+* He dives further into HTTP in a [short 3-minute video (video)](http://cs50.tv/2012/fall/shorts/http/http-720p.mp4).

-Check out [a bit more on developer tools](http://www.dontfeartheinternet.com/the-basics/dont-fear-the-browser) from Don't Fear the Internet, since getting familiar with your browser's tools will help you out quite a bit as you start poking around the web pages you or others have made.
+* Check out [a bit more on developer tools](http://www.dontfeartheinternet.com/the-basics/dont-fear-the-browser) from Don't Fear the Internet, since getting familiar with your browser's tools will help you out quite a bit as you start poking around the web pages you or others have made.
+* If you want to learn a bit more about the amazingly useful developer tools for your browser, check out [this 10-minute video](http://www.youtube.com/watch?v=z1TkfcC53G0) that goes over them in some detail.
+A bit of knowledge here can save you a lot of time debugging later!

-For a more detailed (though a bit dated) text explanation, [check out this link](http://www.garshol.priv.no/download/text/http-tut.html).
+* For a more detailed (though a bit dated) text explanation, [check out this link](http://www.garshol.priv.no/download/text/http-tut.html).

 What's the best explanation of how the web works you've seen or read?
 Were any other resources you found helpful for answering the questions posed at the beginning of this section?
 [Let us know!](mailto:curriculum@theodinproject.com)